 Before the health order is relieved, there’s still time to test and try new things that you have always wanted to offer.
 But, it’s also time to stick with what is selling and keep people ordering on a regular basis.

 Here are some ideas to consider to remain relevant and profitable in these challenging times.

 Keep it simple

-Simplifying your menu requires fewer employees and fewer ingredients.
+Simplifying your menu requires fewer employees and fewer ingredients and allows flexibility with your offering.
 Recreate a menu that does not compromise your concept, aligns with your budget, and is always delicious.

-Focus on the Winners
+Stick with the Winners

 Try Something New